Transforming Leadership Residential

 – Improve your ability to stay true to your vision and values, even in times of great change?

-It is designed to lay the foundations for the programme, by helping participants gain clarity on their current situation and what they want to achieve over the school year.
+It is designed to lay the foundations for the year ahead, by helping participants gain clarity on their current situation and what they want to achieve.
 It also provides a unique space for leaders to build relationships with their fellow participants.

 Through activities such as journaling and structured discussions, the Residential is designed to provide you with an opportunity to: